Assessing Teamwork at Work: Testing 1, 2, 3

 Lucky for you, teams want to be successful.
 But teams come in all shapes and sizes.
 They are made up of different people.
 They may do things differently and they have different goals.
 The specific measures to gauge success can vary from one team to the next, from one business to the next, and from one industry to the next.
 The nature of the team’s work and their objectives combined with the work environment, team resources, and composition of team members and their respective roles, can make assessment tricky.

-That said, there are some common considerations that affect most, if not all teams.
+That said, when assessing teamwork, there are some common considerations that affect most, if not all teams.
 How well the team interacts and communicates, for example, is crucial.
 But not all worthy measurements are that obvious.
 There could be serious implications underfoot that could destroy a team’s effectiveness.
 Are team members resolving conflicts?
 Does everyone contribute equally or at their role’s fullest capacity?
 Some experts have pointed to four key challenges faced by teams that could have an affect on their results: communication, information exchange, supporting behavior, and team leadership/initiative.
 If your teams are doing this well, you should see favorable outcomes, whether it be in sales, production, design, or other established goals.

 You could be the deal breaker.